 - Teaching Assistant Training and Teaching Opportunity (TATTO): Students take a course that provides workshops on syllabus writing and grading, lecturing and leading discussions, the use of writing as a pedagogical tool, the conduct of lab sessions, and the use of new technologies.
 A Teaching Assistantship follows, where the student is carefully monitored in an initial teaching opportunity.

-- On Recent Discoveries by Emory Researchers (ORDER): The ORDER program allows graduate students to teach about their research to undergraduate freshmen and seniors.
+- Teaching Opportunities: The ORDER program allows graduate students to teach about their research to undergraduate freshmen and seniors.
+Other teaching opportunities can be found at http://www.order.emory.edu/teaching-research/other-teaching-opportunities.html.

 - Seminars: Students are given the opportunity to hear outstanding scientists present their research in seminars, and the students also develop their own communication and presentation skills when they give seminars on their own research.